NestorDR/netCore6LearningWPF/LearningWPF/Data/README.md

 [Multi-Tenanted EF Core Migration Deployment](https://chadgolden.com/blog/multi-tenanted-entity-framework-core-migration-deployment)

 #### DBContext.OnConfiguring
-Override OnConfiguring method to configure the database, using the [Application.Properties](https://docs.microsoft.com/en-us/dotnet/api/system.windows.application.properties?view=windowsdesktop-6.0) backed up in the appsettings.json configuration.
+Override the OnConfiguring method to configure the database, but you must use a literal string to do so.

 #### Migrations Tools
 To create migrations, apply migrations, and generate code for a model based on an existing database use [Package Manager Console tools](https://docs.microsoft.com/en-us/ef/core/cli/powershell).